 Stock ABC ltd is available at an attractive price to compare to its earning at 5X, compare to its average of 20X earning for the last one year.
 The price to book value ratio of ABC has dipped below 1 for the last nine months.
 Previously it was around 2.

-For many investors, such indicators mean undervalued company and good investment opportunity in terms of value investment.
+For many investors, such indicators mean an undervalued company and good investment opportunity in terms of value investment.
 But, many investors suffer a loss due to a lack in terms of studying complete fundamental analysis of the company.

 Causes of Value Trap

-- Lack of Research and Development in Product Line: Every company needs to perform research and development in order to survive and grow in the future.
+- Lack of Research and Development in Product Line: Every company needs to perform research and development to survive and grow in the future.
 If a company does not continuously research new products and services and make it available in the market, it may look attractive today but won’t survive in the long run.
-Historical performance should be analyzed and compared with the present, and for an investor, it is important to understand what is future planning of the business.
+Historical performance should be analyzed and compared with the present, and for an investor, it is essential to understand what is future planning of the business.

 - Various Small Factors: Many parameters, which affects investment decision on an institutional level to invest in certain companies like stock price, revenue, etc. many institutions prefer to invest in a company after it shows a certain level of growth in the market.
-Many small companies in which institutional investors are not yet involved look attractive from a price point of view but, turns out to be a value trap.
+Many small companies in which institutional investors are not yet involved look attractive from a price point of view but turns out to be a value trap.

-- Control Over Holding: Many times, it is considered a good sign if the company owns a large part of its shares in the market.
+- Control Over Holding: Often, it is considered a good sign if the company owns a large part of its shares in the market.
 But, if institutions like mutual funds or hedge funds don’t own enough percentage of stocks to influence decision making or ability to generate the right amount of vote on disagreement in business management which, results in a lack of interest in institutional investors and such stocks becomes value trap for retail investors.